-As converged and hyper-converged infrastructure gain traction, IT administrators with the skills to manage those...
+As CI and HCI gain traction, IT administrators with the skills to perform hyper-converged and converged infrastructure...

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.